You are currently viewing PCBA – Design for Manufacturing (DFM): A Little Bit of Up-Front Work Makes a BIG Difference in Time, Money, and Quality

 Once the board enters production:

-- Internal quality teams assess DFM vs. non-DFM issues
+• Internal cross-functional teams assess DFM vs. non-DFM issues

 Examples of Feedback by Category